wootguy/ApiGenerator/README.md

 1. Install [Metamod-p](https://github.com/wootguy/metamod-p/blob/master/README.md) and [Python](https://www.python.org/downloads/).
 2. [Download](https://github.com/wootguy/ApiGenerator/archive/refs/heads/master.zip) this project's source and extract to `Sven Co-op/svencoop_addon/scripts/plugins/ApiGenerator-master`.
 3. Run the game with the `-as_outputdocs` launch option to generate `asdocs.txt`.
 Move that file to the `ApiGenerator-master` folder.
+4. Run `ASDocGenerator.exe -i asdocs.txt -o docs` to generate HTML documentation.
-4. Run the python script.
+5. Run the python script.
 It will generate the angelscript docs and required code for the angelscript plugin.
-5. Compile the ApiGenerator metamod plugin and install it (See Compile Instructions section)
+6. Compile the ApiGenerator metamod plugin and install it (See Compile Instructions section)
-6. Install the ApiGenerator angelscript plugin (see below)
+7. Install the ApiGenerator angelscript plugin (see below)
 ```
     "plugin"
     {